tsenying/CarND-Behavioral-Cloning-P3/writeup_report.md

 1. Convert RGB to YUV.
 This separates color from whether the scene is light or dark.
 2. Explore other models including transfer learning models provided by Keras.
 3. Explore what is simplest network that would work.

+### Dependence on platform characteristics

+The trained model was tried on an 8 year old Macbook Pro.
+The car did not make it to the bridge before veering off track.
+The simulator in conjunction with the model's feedback loop seem to depend on performance characteristics of execution platform.